 — NYC Mayor’s Office (@NYCMayorsOffice) August 6, 2017

-As we remember the triumphant conclusion of the Baker’s Dozen two years later, we’re looking back at feelings we felt watching that Phish banner rise to the rafters of the World’s Most Famous Arena with our initial review of “Glazed” night.
+As we remember the triumphant conclusion of the Baker’s Dozen three years later, we’re looking back at feelings we felt watching that Phish banner rise to the rafters of the World’s Most Famous Arena with our initial review of “Glazed” night.
+You can also scroll down to check out a gallery of photos from the final night of the Baker’s Dozen below courtesy of Christian Stewart.

 NIGHT 13: Glazed